-However, since classical mathematics is a special degenerate case of finite one, foundational problems in this mathematics do not have a fundamental role, and classical mathematics can be treated only as a technique which in many cases (but not all of them) describes reality with a high accuracy.
+However, since in applications classical mathematics is a special degenerate case of finite one, foundational problems in this mathematics are important only when it is treated as an abstract science.
+The technique of classical mathematics is very powerful and in many cases (but not all of them) describes reality with a high accuracy.

-Acknowledgement: I am grateful to Dmitry Logachev for important remarks.
+Acknowledgement: I am grateful to Dmitry Logachev, José Manuel Rodriguez Caballero and Harald Niederreiter for important remarks.